Blood oranges are so stunning and make the most amazing Blood Orange Margarita Cocktails. Grab some quick before their short season is over!

 - Fresh lime juice and obviously fresh orange juice – even if you can’t locate blood oranges and want to try this with regular oranges I don’t recommend using frozen or bottled OJ.
 Buy some oranges and give them a quick squeeze…besides you needs some slices for garnish right?

 Go now and grab some blood oranges and try this cocktail…it is now officially my ‘winter’ margarita…make it yours too!
+Have a good weekend and relax with a great cocktail.

 PIN ‘Blood Orange Margarita Cocktail’